In situ subwavelength microscopy of ultracold atoms using dressed excited states: Introduction

 \section{Introduction}

 Quantum gas microscopes have emerged as essential tools for quantum simulations using cold neutral atoms in optical lattices \cite{Schaefer2020}.
 For instance, anti-ferromagnetic long-range order has been measured in standard optical lattices \cite{Mazurenko2017,Koepsell2020} by measuring spin-correlations between lattice sites with a microscopy that can resolve both atomic density and spin.
-In this context, subwavelength lattices using for instance stroboscopic techniques \cite{Nascimbene2015,Tsui2020} or near-field lattices in front of a surface \cite{Bellouvet2018} have emerged as a possibility to enhance interactions which is essential to enter into strongly correlated phases.
-Imaging such systems thus requires to develop novel techniques to beat the far-field diffraction limit of $\lambda/2$ where $\lambda$ is the imaging wavelength.
-The field of bio-imaging has long since been confronted to this issue and has developed dedicated method to bypass this limit.
-Among the methods, some m take advantage of a tightly focus beam to image individual sites \cite{Weitenberg10}, or use the optical transfer function noise properties and discreteness of the object to gain in resolution \cite{Alberti2016}.
-Others use the non-linearity of light-matter interactions, as STIRAP-based coherent population transfers \cite{Subhankar2019}, or optical pumping-based incoherent transfer \cite{McDonald2019}.
+In this context, subwavelength lattices using for instance stroboscopic techniques \cite{Nascimbene2015,Tsui2020}, {Raman-coupled multi-level states \cite{Anderson2020}} or near-field lattices in front of a surface \cite{Bellouvet2018} have emerged as a possibility to enhance interactions which is essential to enter into strongly correlated phases.
+Imaging such systems thus requires developing novel techniques to beat the far-field diffraction limit of $\lambda/2$ where $\lambda$ is the imaging wavelength.
+The field of bio-imaging has long since been confronted with this issue and has developed dedicated methods \cite{Godin2014} to bypass this limit {like structured illumination microscopy \cite{Gustafsson00}, stimulated emission depletion \cite{Hell94}, or single-molecule localization \cite{Rust2006}.}

+{Among the methods applied to cold atoms, some take advantage of a tightly focused beam to image individual sites \cite{Weitenberg10}, others use the optical transfer function noise properties and discreteness of the object to gain in resolution \cite{Alberti2016} or magnify the object using matter wave optics \cite{Asteria2021}.
+We often refer to the works \cite{McDonald2019,Subhankar2019} which have {experimentally} pioneered superresolution imaging of quantum gas.
+Exploiting the non-linearity of light-matter interaction, these methods locally transfer atoms from a dark to a bright state and have demonstrated resolutions down to tens of nanometers.
+In \cite{McDonald2019}, a strong standing wave of optical pumping light incoherently transfers all atoms except subwavelength slices of atoms that remain in the dark state.
+In \cite{Subhankar2019}, a two-photon dark state using a standing wave coherently populates the bright state in subwavelength slices. }{In these methods, the imaging position is determined by the position of the standing waves minima.}